JHurricane96/chessai/README.md

 to set up your virtual environment.
 5. Run `source <name of env>/bin/activate` to activate your virtual
 environment.
-6. Run `pip install python-chess` to install the python-chess library.
+6. Run `pip install -r requirements.txt` to install dependencies.
 7. Run `pypy main.py` to play against the AI.
 8. Run `deactivate` to deactivate the virtual environment.